My Favorite Utility Knife

-Dirt cheap, I’ve had my handy little knife for about six years and it’s still as sharp as the day I bought it.
-(Actually, it seems to get sharper and sharper.
-Either that, or my other knives are getting duller and duller.)
-I use mine for everything: slicing crusty baguettes, tomatoes, perfectly-diced beets, cutting up fruit, and a gazillion other things.
-It does every job with the greatest of ease and its small size also makes it fabulous for space-challenged cooks.
+I’ve had one of these for a couple of years and it’s still as efficient as the day I bought it.
+I use mine for everything: slicing crusty ficelles, roly-poly cherry tomatoes, beets, and especially excels at citrus.
+It does most jobs with the greatest of ease and its small size also makes it fabulous for space- (and money-) challenged cooks.

 Related Links and Posts